 General Waitlist Moves

 In addition to the standard room change process above, students may also choose to swap rooms with one another.
-Room swaps are only permitted between like room types and require all residents (including roommates) to email our office agreeing to the arrangement.
+Room swap requests require all residents (including room/suitemates) to email our office agreeing to the arrangement.
 If approved, our office will send emails to the students who are swapping to communicate next steps.

 In order to live on-campus, a student must have a signed (electronic or written) housing contract.
 The housing contract is legally and financially binding.
 Once signed, the Housing Preference Contract Form commits a student to living on-campus for an entire academic year, according to the Terms & Conditions of Residency.

 Contract terminations initiated by residents, regardless of the reason, are not automatic and require that you adhere to the petition processes described below, or find another eligible student to assume your contract via the contract reassignment process.

 Reasons for requesting a termination of your housing contract usually include one of the following:

 - Graduating at the end of the Autumn or Winter quarters